kytos/.github/PULL_REQUEST_TEMPLATE.md

 # Pull Request Template

-### :octocat: Are you working in some issue?
+### :octocat: Are you working on some issue?
 Identify the issue!

 Link the issue describing what you're fixing.

-If there is not yet an issue, please open a new one and then link to it in your pull request.
+If there is not yet an issue open, please create a new one and then link to it in your pull request.
 In some cases, one person's "bug" is another person's "feature", thus the maintainers have the final say on whether the current behavior is a bug or not.